Nia-389/fieldnote-demo/README.md

 ## Research and development

-Fieldnote was initiated and developed by Estefanía Tamayo Pineda as a research-software project.
+Fieldnote was initiated and developed by Estefania Tamayo Pineda as a research-software project.

 The project is being developed in the context of the **ClimateHopeAI** research group.
 Additional human contributors will be acknowledged here as they make substantive contributions to the software, research design, documentation, testing, or associated methodology.

 ### Contributors

-- **Estefanía Tamayo Pineda** — project conception, research requirements, annotation workflow, interface and feature design, software development direction, testing and validation.
+- Estefania Tamayo Pineda — project conception, research requirements, annotation workflow, interface and feature design, software development direction, testing and validation.

 Additional contributors will be added as the project develops.